 - Alison Weatherston - Education Scotland

-As the Professional Learning and Leadership Team is currently funded to develop a suite of programmes, participation in the programme is free of charge, however there is no funding for cover.
+As the Professional Learning and Leadership Team is currently funded to develop a suite of programmes, participation in the programme is free of charge.
+However there is no funding for cover.
 A small fund for travel expenses is available only for participants from Eilean Siar, Shetland and Orkney.

 If you would like to apply you should first discuss your application with your line manager and/or employer.
-You should then complete the Into Headship application form which must be signed by your headteacher and employer.
-The application form will ask you detail your experience of siginificant leadership practice, relevant professional learning and readiness for headship.
+You should then complete the Into Headship application form below which must be signed by your headteacher and employer.
+The application form will ask you detail your experience of significant leadership practice, relevant professional learning and readiness for headship.

 For local authority employees, the application process is managed by the local authority co-ordinator and completed forms should be returned to them.
 Applicants may then be invited for interview.
 Each local authority will have their own arrangements for recruitment to the programme which will include submission deadlines.
 Applicants should confirm deadlines with their local authority co-ordinator.